yanliu1/intro_Bayesian_network_meta-analysis/README.md

 ## Supplementary materials
 * A Step-by-Step BUGSnet R Tutorial
-* A Sample Data: Results Obtained from 14 Journal Publications
+* A Sample Data: Results Obtained from 14 Journal Publications (Provided in PDF and csv files)